 * To be rolling in it / be rolling in money – to be very rich (estar nadando no dinheiro / estar montado na grana)

-Her parents are rolling out of money now, they won the lottery last week.
+Her parents are rolling in money now, they won the lottery last week.

 * A small fortune – a very large amount of money (uma pequena fortuna)

-Traders ask for a small amount of money for it.
+Traders ask for a small fortune for it.

 * There’s no such thing as a free lunch – you can’t expect to get things for nothing (nada é de graça)

 There’s no such thing as a free lunch, if you want something, you have to work for it.

 * To tighten your belt – to make an effort to spend less money (apertar o cinto)